HerodoteVDR/iadmdb/README.md

 For the movie database, I've used TMDB API : https://www.themoviedb.org

-To generate the commments, I've used Airtable : https://airtable.com/shrf9XuZ0e2SOGqmQ
+To generate the comments, I've used Airtable : https://airtable.com/shrf9XuZ0e2SOGqmQ